schollz/schollz.github.io.source/README.md

-This Hugo theme is based of Chris's [DWiki](https://utcc.utoronto.ca/~cks/space/blog/BlogGenesis).
+# hugocraft

+This is a ready-to-go [Hugo](https://gohugo.io/)-based blog publishing system.
+The styling has a lot of inspiration from [the blog of Chris Siebenmann](https://utcc.utoronto.ca/~cks/space/blog/BlogGenesis) which I think excels in simplicity and minimalism.

 Features: